-As professionals in the Child & Adolescent IOP, interns will utilize Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT) and solution-focused treatment techniques in addition to a more broad range of theoretical approaches.
+As professionals in the CADT, interns will utilize dialectical behavior therapy (DBT), cognitive behavioral therapy (CBT) and solution-focused treatment techniques in addition to a more broad range of theoretical approaches.
 Interns will complete diagnostic evaluations, have the opportunity to work with both short and long-term clinical cases and will see patients in individual, group, and family therapy.
 They will gain skills in managing client crises, behavioral de-escalation, and risk assessment.
 Interns will have the opportunity to gain specific knowledge in working with an organized trauma-informed care program, and in working with treatment groups specific to both internalizing and externalizing behaviors.
-They will work with clients who come from various ethnic, cultural, and socioeconomic backgrounds.
+They will work with clients who come from various ethnic, cultural, and socio-economic backgrounds.